• Skip to primary navigation

 Suni’s Goan Fish Biryani has aromatic basmati rice, layered with a base of Goan flavours and perfectly cooked Pomfret fish.
 You can use other firm white fish or prawns with an equally delicious result.

-Suni's Goan Pomfret Biryani on a plate
+Suni's Goan Fish Pomfret Biryani

 The sole reason food is at the centre of my life is my mum, Sunita (Suni for loved ones).
 We ate so well at home thanks to her.
 But like typical children, we were rarely grateful and took it for granted all the time.
 It was only after I moved out of home that I realised just how awe-inspiring it was that my mum cooked like she did for us while still being a full time banker.